Two teams of UCLA Law students placed highly in major international human rights competitions in 2018.

 Jessica Peake, director of UCLA Law's International and Comparative Law Program, and assistant director of the Promise Institute for Human Rights coached both teams.

-During 2018-19, the Promise Institute will support student participation in the Clara Barton International Humanitarian Law Moot Court Competition, the Jean Pictet International Humanitarian Law Pleading Competition and the Inter-American Human Rights Moot Court Competition.
+During 2018-19, the Promise Institute supported student participation in the Clara Barton International Humanitarian Law Moot Court Competition, the Jean Pictet International Humanitarian Law Pleading Competition and the Inter-American Human Rights Moot Court Competition.